kiwitcms/Kiwi/docs/source/installing_docker.rst

 .. warning::

-    You must start the containers in the foreground with ``docker-compose up``, e.g. without the ``-d`` option in order to see their logs or use ``docker container logs [-f|--tail 1000] kiwi_web``!
+    You must start the containers in the foreground with ``docker compose up``, e.g. without the ``-d`` option in order to see their logs or use ``docker container logs [-f|--tail 1000] kiwi_web``!